 Our current headquarters are located in Stamford, Connecticut.
-Our development operations are currently located in Durham, North Carolina.
-We currently outsource our manufacturing operations to third parties, and clinical quantities of our product candidates are manufactured by these third parties outside the U.S., including in Canada, China, France and India.
+Our development operations are currently located at two facilities in Durham and Research Triangle Park, North Carolina.
+We currently outsource our manufacturing operations to third parties, and clinical and commercial quantities of our approved product and product candidates are manufactured by these third parties outside the United States, including in Canada, China, France, Germany and India.
 Any unplanned event, such as flood, fire, explosion, earthquake, extreme weather condition, medical epidemics, power shortage, telecommunication failure or other natural or man-made accidents or incidents that result in us being unable to fully utilize our facilities, or the manufacturing facilities of our third-party contract manufacturers, may have a material and adverse effect on our ability to operate our business, particularly on a daily basis, and have significant negative consequences on our financial and operating conditions.